1deg/resource-server-api-docs/docs/resources/organizations/properties.md

 #### `GET resources/:resource_id/properties`

-Returns a list of the properties of a provider.
+Returns a list of the properties of a organization.

 #### `POST resources/:resource_id/properties`

-Adds a property to a provider.
+Adds a property to a organization.

 #### `PUT resources/:resource_id/properties/:id`